MrSteve: Instruction-Following Agents in Minecraft with What-Where-When Memory: Experiments

 In all tasks, the exploration phase is $3$K steps, and the agent's memory capacity is limited to $2$K. In \textit{Find Water} task, the agent stays near water for $0.5$K steps, then travels to a random location.
 In the task phase, the agent should return to the water (Figure \ref{fig:memory-task-result}(a)).
 This task evaluates whether an agent can memorize water frames in the past.
 In \textit{Find Zombies' Death Spot}, the agent sees burning zombies for $1$K steps (zombies burn for $0.5$K steps then disappear), then travels.
 The task is to return to where zombies burned (Figure \ref{fig:memory-task-result}(b)).
 This task evaluates whether an agent can memorize distinct events (zombies burn and disappear) in the same place.
 In \textit{Find First-Visited House} task, the agent sees the first house for $0.1$K steps, then goes to the second house and stays until $2$K step, then travels.
 The task is to return to the first house (Figure \ref{fig:memory-task-result}(c)).
 This task evaluates whether an agent can memorize two visually similar houses in two different places.

-To evaluate how each memory type performs in the Memory Tasks, we tested \textsc{Steve-1}, \textsc{Mr.Steve}, \textsc{Steve-FM}, \textsc{Steve-EM}, and \textsc{Steve-PM}.
+To evaluate how each memory type performs in the Memory Tasks, we tested \steveone, \mrsteve, \stevefm, \steveem, and \stevepm.
 In Figure \ref{fig:memory-task-result}, the performance of each memory type is illustrated.
-In all tasks, \textsc{Steve-1} which lacks memory, showed worst performance since it has to find the targets from scratch.
-In \textit{Find Water} task, \textsc{Steve-FM} does not have the water frames in memory in task phase, so it should explore to find the water showing about $60\%$ success rate.
+In all tasks, \steveone which lacks memory, showed worst performance since it has to find the targets from scratch.
+In \textit{Find Water} task, \stevefm does not have the water frames in memory in task phase, so it should explore to find the water showing about $60\%$ success rate.
 In contrast, other agents store the water frames by allocating place cluster or event cluster in water location, allowing the agent to recall the frames and easily return to water, showing high success rate.
-In \textit{Find Zombies' Death Spot} task, \textsc{Steve-PM} loses burning zombies' frames since Place Memory removes the frames in the largest place cluster, which is zombies' place, showing about $60\%$ success rate.
-However, \textsc{Steve-EM} and \textsc{Mr.Steve} store the burning zombies' frames as a novel event, allowing the agent to easily return to zombies' spot, showing high success rate.
-In \textit{Find First-Visited House} task, \textsc{Steve-EM} loses frames of first house, since it clusters two visually similar houses as the same event, showing about $50\%$ success rate.
-However, \textsc{Steve-PM} and \textsc{Mr.Steve} store the two houses in different place clusters, enabling the agent to return to the first house, showing high success rate.
+In \textit{Find Zombies' Death Spot} task, \stevepm loses burning zombies' frames since Place Memory removes the frames in the largest place cluster, which is zombies' place, showing about $60\%$ success rate.
+However, \steveem and \mrsteve store the burning zombies' frames as a novel event, allowing the agent to easily return to zombies' spot, showing high success rate.
+In \textit{Find First-Visited House} task, \steveem loses frames of first house, since it clusters two visually similar houses as the same event, showing about $50\%$ success rate.
+However, \stevepm and \mrsteve store the two houses in different place clusters, enabling the agent to return to the first house, showing high success rate.
 These results suggest that Place Event Memory demonstrates its strength in memory-limited settings, where memorizing both visited places and novel events is crucial for task completion.